JoeCoolAtBYU/Phase10/README.md

 The src/main/java/com/barnett/phase10/main/Phase10.java class has a main method which can be used to run a test of the whichPhases method.
-This will create a deck of phase 10 cards shuffle them and then check to see which phases a set of 10 cards delt will finish if any.
+This will create a deck of phase 10 cards shuffle them and then check to see which phases a set of 10 cards dealt will finish if any.
 This loops 100 times.

 When running the main method you will see a printout in the console of the cards in the current